Rate limits

 Handling 429.

-When you exceed the limit, OriginChain returns 429 rate_limited with a Retry-After header (seconds).
-The SDKs handle this automatically - they read the header, wait, and retry up to 3 times.
+When you exceed a budget, OriginChain returns 429 rate_limited with a Retry-After header (seconds) and an X-OC-Limit-Hit header naming the budget you exhausted - so you know whether to slow down, shrink payloads, or cap concurrency.
+The SDKs handle the retry automatically - they read Retry-After, wait, and retry up to 3 times.
 If you're calling the API directly, do the same:

 # The Python SDK handles 429 + Retry-After automatically.